jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 			 'rules' => [
 				'class' => 'yii\rest\UrlRule',
 				'controller' => [
-					'loinc',
-					'loinc-panel',
+					'loinc'
 				],
 			 ],
 		 ],
 	 ],
 	]

-Not only did we make the URLs pretty, but we also added a rule that for the `loinc` and `loinc-panel` controllers, we should use a RESTful URL class.
+Not only did we make the URLs pretty, but we also added a rule that for the `loinc` controller, we should use a RESTful URL class.
 I will go into how this is useful as we go on.

 ## Create a relational database structure